NakoTurtle/StarNote-Unofficial-Wiki/docs/sync.md

 # ☁️ Cloud Backup & Data Safety

-Ensuring your notes are backed up is critical for any engineering workflow.
+Ensuring your notes are backed up is critical for any user.
 While **Real-Time Live Syncing** (device-to-device instant updates) is not yet a feature of StarNote, you can protect your data using the built-in **Cloud Backup** system.

 !!! warning "Live Sync vs. Cloud Backup"
     StarNote does **not** currently support live syncing.
-If you edit a note on your iPad, it will not automatically appear on your Android phone in real-time.
+If you edit a note on your device, it will not automatically appear on your other devices in real-time.
 You must manually "Restore" from a backup to move data between devices.

 ---